Warp To Me Rookie Guide

 For legal and safety purposes, we do not allow streaming or recording of comms in any form.
 For permission and more information on streaming, please contact your FC.

 Of course, by reading this guide, you're looking to join one of our fleets!
 Arguably being the most important part of the guide here, we'll cover getting yourself a ship and how, exactly, you can get into one of our fleets with that ship!

 Ships & Fittings

 In order for an FC to send you an invite, you must have a valid fit that meets minimum requirements.
-If it doesn't, then the FC will assist you in fitting to meet these requirements.
-Occasionally, however, our FCs make mistakes and allow invalid fits that other FCs will catch later.
+If it doesn't, then the FC or a commander will assist you in fitting to meet these requirements.
+Occasionally, however, our FCs make mistakes and allow invalid fits that other commanders will catch later.
 Just because you got in last time does not mean that your fit is correct.

 Also know that our volunteer Commanders are there to help you!
 Ask your questions in Warp To Me chat and off-duty Commanders (and maybe even some experienced pilots) will always be willing to help you with any questions you may have regarding your fit or otherwise.
 For further information, please read our Rules & Regulations or contact an Officer or a member of Leadership.

 Make sure to take a look at the Anti-Gank doctrine and bring the extra fit to focus with you, just in case.
 If we see gankers in system, the FC will have the fleet dock up and change fits.

 WTM is an HQ community, which means we can have a maximum number of 40 on-grid pilots in our fleets before receiving reduced payouts.
 This means that we sometimes have to tell people to wait.
 WTM has and always will invite on a first come first serve basis within your ship type, based on fleet needs and for those that meet our Upgrade Policy.